2018 Season starts July 14th!

 Join our mailing list for updates on events.

-The Holladay Arts Council (HAC) has available $4,000 in one-time funding for Holladay arts organizations and artists, or non-profit/government/civic organizations like senior citizen centers, parent-teacher associations, schools, churches, etc. as long as they use funding for community-based art projects taking place within the City of Holladay.
-Two (2) grants will be awarded in the amount of $500 and two (2) grants will be awarded in the amount of $1,500.
+The Holladay Arts Council (HAC) has available $2,000 in one-time funding for Holladay arts organizations and artists, or non-profit/government/civic organizations like senior citizen centers, parent-teacher associations, schools, churches, etc. as long as they use funding for community-based art projects taking place within the City of Holladay.
+Two (2) grants will be awarded in the amount of $1,000.

 Eligible projects include: visual art exhibits, concerts, cultural festivals, arts-in-education programs, readings, storytelling, theatrical performances, folk art projects, dance performances, film programs, workshops, or acquisition of materials and supplies that will facilitate art reaching a wider audience.